 Inside the gas station I browsed through books about sage moon rituals and crystal healing, while Mike asked the woman running the cash register for directions.
-Strangely, she didn’t know what we were talking about, but we did find that it is not to be confused with the Robber’s Roost Ranch or Robbers Roost Spring, which are also in the vicinity.
+Strangely, she didn’t know what we were talking about, but we did find that it is not to be confused with the Robber’s Roost Ranch or Robbers Roost Spring, which are also in the area.

 We got back in the Jeep and decided to check the coordinates on our GPS, only to find that it was not working.
 Luckily, two women at the four-wheeler rental shop down the road seemed to know what we meant.
 The directions they gave us were, again, vague.
-It was almost as if Robbers Roost wasn’t meant to be found.
+It was almost as if Robbers Roost Utah wasn’t meant to be found.
 But always up for an adventure, we remained confident we could locate the hideout.